kj4ezj/alias-v4l/README.md

 ### cameras
 List the available video input devices.

+### wb
+Change the white balance.
+Requires an argument of either the desired color temperature in Kelvin, or `auto`.

 ## Usage
 Make a folder for these types of scripts and aliases to exist, if you don't have one already.